P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-2/README.md

 ## Body

-This rover had a very simplistic design because it is intended for demenstration more than use.
+This rover has design intended for demenstration more than use in application in a greenhouse.
 The main body is made out of poster board and the two tires attached to the motors are listed below.
 The front tire is a caster wheel picked up from the local hardware store.
 The reason it has a three wheel design is because having a front fixed axil prevents the car from turning, to have a four wheel design one would need to make a front axil that turns.
 This is explored more in [Rover 3](../P3-Rover-3).

 ## Parts List